farogfayz/DdosAttackClassifier/README.md

 3. Run the detection script:

-## to implment this project fork it or clone it and train and test on data sets that compatible with the code.
+## to implement this project fork it or clone it and train and test on data sets that are compatible with the code.

 ## Contributing